 BMS or EMS

-A Building Management System (alternately refered to as an Energy Management System) allows for an operator at a head station to monitor and schedule Heating/Ventilation/Air Conditioning (HVAC) and lighting loads.
+A Building Management System (alternately referred to as an Energy Management System) allows for an operator at a head station to monitor and schedule Heating/Ventilation/Air Conditioning (HVAC) and lighting loads.
 Our Siemens BMS is a critical part of our infrastructure as it allows us to reduce our energy loads to an absolute minimum as well as providing valuable feedback for trouble shooting equipment in the field.
 Currently we monitor 24,000 points with more points being added every year.
 With the system we are able to pull up individual room conditions, machine status, outside air conditions and a variety of other sensors that give us a very detailed picture of what is happening in individual buildings.
 We also are able to schedule spaces for occupancy or turn off the space based on campus needs.
 We have also found applications where rather than schedule a space for use, we simply supply a button for people.
 They push the button to get a few hours of heat or cooling at a time.
 This is especially useful in off hours or during break periods when heating an entire building would make no sense, but the individual needs to use their office in reasonable comfort.

 Just as critical as a control system is a meter system which can measure the actual energy requirements of an individual building.
 We have main meters in the Heat Plant for monitoring fuel and electric use for the campus as a whole as well as a series of submeters for individual electric and water monitoring in many of the campus buildings.
 They can be found under Real Time Meters.